Conducted aboard FTV Bluefin in Tasmanian coastal waters (4 days at sea).

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- To evaluate a range of performance characteristics using onboard systems following standard industrial procedures, critically assesses the accuracy, reliability and authenticity of information used for this assessment.
+ILO 2 Evaluate a range of performance characteristics using onboard systems following standard industrial procedures and critically assess the accuracy, reliability and authenticity of information used for this assessment.

-- Professionally communicate (written and oral) to a range of engineering and scientific personnel to inform on research and development activities and to present results subsequent to data analysis.
+ILO 5 Professionally communicate (written and oral) to a range of engineering and scientific personnel to form research and development activities and to present results post data analysis.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.